sdboyer/svnlib/README.txt

-=== Svnlib README ===
+=== Svnlib ===

-The PHP svn library (svnlib) is an all-userspace PHP library that facilitates easy interaction with the svn binary directly from php code.
+The PHP Subversion library (svnlib) is an all-userspace PHP library that facilitates easy interaction with the svn binary directly from php code.
 The philosophy behind the library is to replicate command line-style behavior as much as possible; in other words, everything you know about using svn from a shell/command line will apply to svnlib.

+To this end, there are also things that the svnlib does, but intentionally does not explain.
+The Subversion documentation is quite good - see the online manual at http://svnbook.red-bean.com/, or simply the information included in --help.
+As such, our documentation assumes you already know (or can find out) about what the commands actually _do_, and instead focuses on explaining svnlib as an interface to that functionality.

+== INSTALLATION ==

+Simply unzip/untar/git clone the svnlib somewhere onto your system, and include in the svn.php file in the root of the directory.
+Once you include that main file, svnlib takes care of the rest.

+It may be useful to put the library somewhere on your PHP include path, but YMMV depending on your use case.